-We have audited the accompanying financial statements of Seraphic Fire, Inc. (the "Organization") (a nonprofit organization), which comprise the statement of financial position as of May 31, 2019, and the related statements of activities and change in net assets, cash flows, and functional expenses for the year then ended, and the related notes to the financial statements.
+We have audited the accompanying financial statements of Seraphic Fire, Inc. (the "Organization") (a nonprofit organization), which comprise the statement of financial position as of May 31, 2020 and 2019, and the related statements of activities and change in net assets, cash flows, and functional expenses for the years then ended, and the related notes to the financial statements.